 Pending investor complaints listed on Herbert J. Sims & Company broker Stacy Goldsmith’s BrokerCheck report allege hundreds of thousands of dollars in losses.
 Financial Industry Regulatory Authority records show that Ms. Goldsmith (CRD# 1416323) is currently based in Red Bank, New Jersey.

-There are two pending investor complaints currently disclosed on Ms. Goldsmith’s BrokerCheck report, a summary of her history as a securities industry professional.
-Both claims were filed in April 2022, and both allege that she recommended unsuitable private placement investments.
+There are three pending investor complaints currently disclosed on Ms. Goldsmith’s BrokerCheck report, a summary of her history as a securities industry professional.
+Two claims were filed in April 2022, both of which allege that she recommended unsuitable private placement investments.
 One complaint alleges damages of $95,000; the other alleges damages of $300,000.
-The complaints remain pending.
+A pending third complaint, filed in October 2022, similarly alleges that she recommended “unsafe” private placements, seeking damages of $30,000.

 FINRA rules stipulate that brokers like Ms. Goldsmith must follow a standard known as “suitability.”
 In essence, the suitability standards requires them to “have a reasonable basis to believe a recommended transaction or investment strategy” is in line with the customer’s investment profile.
 An investor’s profile is drawn from a variety of factors, including their net worth, age, financial situation, financial needs, investment objectives, investment experience, liquidity needs, and risk tolerance.
 FINRA rules require the broker to have a reasonable basis to believe the investment recommendation is suitable for at least some investors and that it is reasonable for the individual customer to which they are making it.
 In situations where the broker is executing a series of transactions in an account over which they have actual or de facto control, they must additionally have a reasonable basis to believe that the series of transactions, “even if suitable when viewed in isolation, is not excessive and unsuitable for the customer.”